telerik/ajax-docs/controls/panelbar/migrating-from-radpanelbar-asp.net-to-asp.net-ajax.md

 1. Make sure you have installed ASP.NET AJAX.
 Info can be found at [http://ajax.asp.net/docs/InstallingASPNETAJAX.aspx](http://ajax.asp.net/docs/InstallingASPNETAJAX.aspx)

-1. If your web application is not using ASP.NET AJAX you need to configure it to do so.
+2. If your web application is not using ASP.NET AJAX you need to configure it to do so.
 Detailed instructions can be found at [http://ajax.asp.net/docs/ConfiguringASPNETAJAX.aspx](http://ajax.asp.net/docs/ConfiguringASPNETAJAX.aspx) (Look for the topic called "Adding ASP.NET AJAX Configuration Elements to an Existing Web Site".)

-1. Add a ScriptManager control to the page (or user control) in which you want to add any RadControls "for ASP.NET Ajax".<asp:ScriptManager ID="ScriptManager1" runat="server" />If your page is a content page you can add the ScriptManager control in your master page.
+3. Add a ScriptManager control to the page (or user control) in which you want to add any RadControls "for ASP.NET Ajax": `<asp:ScriptManager ID="ScriptManager1" runat="server" />` If your page is a content page you can add the ScriptManager control in your master page.
 For further details about the ScriptManager control, see [http://ajax.asp.net/docs/overview/ScriptManagerOverview.aspx](http://ajax.asp.net/docs/overview/ScriptManagerOverview.aspx).

-1. Drag and drop a control from the RadControls for ASP.NET Ajax package or manually copy the Telerik.Web.UI.dll in the Bin folder.
+4. Drag and drop a control from the RadControls for ASP.NET Ajax package or manually copy the Telerik.Web.UI.dll in the Bin folder.

-1. Replace the classic **RadPanelBar** directive<%@ Register TagPrefix="rad" Namespace="Telerik.WebControls" Assembly="RadPanelbar.NET2" %>with the new one of **RadPanelBar** "for ASP.NET Ajax":<%@ Register Assembly="Telerik.Web.UI" Namespace="Telerik.Web.UI" TagPrefix="telerik" %>
+5. Replace the classic **RadPanelBar** directive <%@ Register TagPrefix="rad" Namespace="Telerik.WebControls" Assembly="RadPanelbar.NET2" %> with the new one of **RadPanelBar** "for ASP.NET Ajax": <%@ Register Assembly="Telerik.Web.UI" Namespace="Telerik.Web.UI" TagPrefix="telerik" %>

 ## Differences between RadPanelBar "classic" and RadPanelBar for ASP.NET Ajax